2pisoftware/cmfive-docs/_tutorials/module-anatomy/actions.md

 ## Tutorial

 Let's create a few actions for our example module.
-First we will create an index action that lists all example items stored iin the database, then we'll make an 'item' submodule to hold actions for adding, editing and deleting items.
+First we will create an index action that lists all example items stored in the database, then we'll make an 'item' submodule to hold actions for adding, editing and deleting items.

 Start by creating a folder called 'actions' in the example module folder. <br />
 Create a new file in the actions folder and call it 'index.php' and copy the code below.<br />